MFarabi619/personal-portfolio-website-2024/README.md

   - Gathering inspiration from [UI Patterns](https://ui-patterns.com/), [Tuk](https://tuk.dev/), [Awwards](https://www.awwwards.com/), and [Dribbble](https://dribbble.com/).
   - Using components with properties, variables, styles, and auto layout.
   - Making glassmorphic components.
+  - Creating a responsive type scale that integrates tightly with components.
   - Creating a color palette based on standardized tailwind colors.
+  - Relying on existing tailwind primitive tokens, and mapping them to semantic tokens for component development.
   - Creating a UI Kit and building components on top of it.
   - Iterating on past designs and coming up with different variations to compare side-by-side.
   - Creating prototypes with hover, click, and scroll interactions.